-The Elements of Computing Program, administered by the Department of Computer Science, is designed to support computational work in disciplines other than computer science and to provide students with skills in the use of computer applications.
-Any non-computer science major may take any elements of computing course for which the student meets the prerequisite.
+The Programming and Computation Certificate, administered by the Department of Computer Science, is designed to support computational work in disciplines other than computer science and to provide students with skills in the use of computer applications.
+Any non-computer science major may take any Programming and Computation course for which the student meets the prerequisite.
 No application process is required.

-To earn the Elements of Computing Certificate, students must complete 18 semester hours of coursework with a grade of at least C- in each course.
+To earn the Programming and Computation Certificate, students must complete 18 semester hours of coursework with a grade of at least C- in each course.